circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 destination | Y | Prefix added to the artifact paths in the artifacts API {: class="table table-striped"}

-There can be multiple `artifacts-store` steps in a job.
+There can be multiple `store_artifacts` steps in a job.
 Using a unique prefix for each step prevents them from overwriting files.

 ##### **Example**